 - Keep the baby well-hydrated.
 This may involve nursing breastfed babies on demand and ensuring that older babies have constant access to water.

 Do not use rash creams on the skin unless a doctor recommends a specific cream.
-A heat rash is not an allergic reaction, and it is not dry skin.
-Using creams that treat these conditions may not help.
+A heat rash is not an allergic reaction, so using creams that treat these conditions may not help.

 For severe heat rashes or rashes that do not go away on their own, a doctor might prescribe a steroid cream to speed up healing.

-In rare cases, heat rashes can become infected, especially if a baby scratches them.
-An infected heat rash may cause a fever and other signs of illness.
+In rare cases, heat rashes can cause an infection, especially if a baby scratches them.
+A heat rash with an infection may cause a fever and other signs of illness.

-If a baby has a fever or seems sick, see a doctor.
-They might prescribe antibiotics to clear up any bacterial infection.
+If a baby has a fever or seems sick, a parent or caregiver can speak with a doctor.
+Healthcare professionals may prescribe antibiotics to clear up any bacterial infection.

 Risk factors for heat rash in babies include: